hyperledger/identus-docs/documentation/docs/quick-start.md

 You'll need to run this in both issuer and verifier endpoints in order to have the holder connected to both instances.

 ### Establish a connection - Agent side
-A connection must be established between holder and PrismAgents in order to deliver the Issuance + Verification Messages to the holder correctly.
+A connection must be established between holder and Prism Agents in order to deliver the Issuance + Verification Messages to the holder correctly.

 ```bash
 curl --location \